mb09h530/Overleaf-tutorial/README.md

 ![](rich_text.PNG)

 Under the menu _More_, you find some commonly used commands such as adding paragraphs, printing bold and italic, adding lists, ...
+(To see ethis menu; ensure that your browser window is wide enough).

 ![](common_commands.PNG)